Ayms/node-Tor/README.md

 * answer to file_info 1:[size length 1B][file size][type length 1B][MIME-type][chunk nb length 1B][chunk nb][end 0 or 1 1B][data]
 * answer to no file_info: [end 0 or 1 1B][chunk nb length 1B][chunk nb][data]

-* the end field is used in case the requester does not know the total size of the file (unlikely but it can happen)
+* the end field is used in case the requester does not know the total size of the file (TBD can it really happen?)

 DB_INFO
 	[hash_name length][hash_name][chunk length][chunk nb][nb of chunks length][nb of chunks][size length][size][type length][type]